 Polling district and polling places review

-To ensure that all electors have reasonable facilities for voting, we are inviting you to make comments and representations so that we can review our polling districts and places by 31 January 2020.
+To ensure that all electors have reasonable facilities for voting, we invited you to make comments and representations, so that we can review our polling districts and places by 31 January 2020.
 The reviews take place at least one every five years, and are in accordance with the Representation of the People Act 1983.

 The following considerations have been taken into account when allocating polling districts and polling places.
 Comments made during the consultation should keep these in mind.
 The first two are required by electoral law and the others are best practice:

 - We must seek to ensure that all electors have such reasonable facilities for voting as are practicable in the circumstances.

 - We must seek to ensure that so far as is reasonable and practicable every polling place is accessible to electors who are disabled.